FalconNL/mc2obj/README.md

 How to compile
 --------------
 Install the latest version of the [Haskell platform](http://hackage.haskell.org/platform).
-On the command line, execute following commands:
+On the command line, execute the following commands:

     cabal update
     cabal install binary-strict